QilongZhang/srswiki/v1_EN_Contact.md

 If you want to talk directly to us (e.g. about a commercially sensitive issue), email is the easiest way.

+## Skype

+Skype ID：winterserver

+For international user who can not use TencentQQ.

 ## TencentQQ

 Join us by Tencent QQ: